CREESTL/LinuxSpecs/README.md

 - You can find all configuration information in `.gitconfig` file.
 If you want to use it - copy it to `~/` directory

 ### Specs for Sublime Text
 - You can find all configuration information in `User/` directory.
-If you want to use it - copy the whole directory to:
+If you want to use:
-  -  `~/.config/sublime-text/Packages/` on Linux
+  - Remove your `~/.config/sublime-text/Packages/User/` directory
-  - `~/Library/Application Support/Sublime Text/Packages` on Mac
+    - (`~/Library/Application Support/Sublime Text/Packages` on Mac)
-  - `%APPDATA%\Sublime Text\Data\Packages` on Windows
+    - (`%APPDATA%\Sublime Text\Data\Packages` on Windows)
+  - Copy the `User` directory from this repo instead of it
+  - Rename the following files: `Package Control.sublime-settings` to `'Package Control.sublime-settings'` and `Package Control.user-ca-bundle` to `'Package Control.user-ca-bundle'`
+  - Restart Sublime Text several times in order for Package Control to be able to install all packages (it might not work after the first restart)
+  __Note__ that the most important file to sync all packages is `'Package Control.sublime-settings'`.
+The others are the settings for the packages listed in this file and are not essential (but useful)